muhiddinjv/udacity/e-capstone/p5-travel-app/README.md

-# Trawelo - FEND Capstone Travel App
+# FEND Capstone Travel App

 ## Project Description
 This travel app, at a minimum, obtains a desired trip location & date from the user, and displays weather and an image of the location using information obtained from external APIs.